eclipse-hono/hono/site/content/component/dispatch-router.md

 ## Run as a Docker Container

 The Dispatch Router can be run as a Docker container from the command line.
-The following command starts the Dispatch Router container using the provided configuration files.
+The following command starts the Dispatch Router container using using the default configuration files included in the Dispatch Router image.

 ~~~sh
 $ docker run -d --name qdrouter --network hono-net -p 15671:5671 -p 15672:5672 -p 15673:5673 \